Planting calendar

 Can I plant tomatoes directly in the ground in May in Charlotte?

-Yes, May is a safe time to transplant tomato seedlings outdoors after the last frost risk has passed.
+Yes, May is a safe time to transplant tomato seedlings outdoors as frost risk has passed.

 Next steps